Learn how to support parents and children’s integration into the UK’s education system

 It is worth bearing in mind that much of the initial information you give the family will need to be returned to many times in the first year of support and beyond, as children move through the education system.

 Some common challenges that Community Sponsorship Groups regarding preparing parents/guardians the UK’s education system have faced are:

 - The school/home relationship: many Groups have found that parents are used to a strict separation between home and school.
-In the UK, both are interconnected, and parents will need to learn about their responsibilities in relation to parent evenings, homework and communication with the school
+In the UK, both are interconnected and parents will need to learn about their responsibilities in relation to parents evenings, homework and communication with the school.

 It’s also important to communicate directly with children about what to expect in school, no matter their age.
 Adapting an empowerment approach to working with resettled children is essential in helping them to adjust to their new school.
 Some key points to go over with them and revisit from time to time will be: